Skip to main content

 *Priority deadline

 With the online accelerated degree program, you'll gain a bachelor’s in Early Childhood Education, Special Education minor and master’s in Early Childhood Education.
-Upon degree completion, you will be eligible for licensure in Early Childhood Education and Special Education.
+Upon degree completion, you will have completed an important step towards licensure in North Dakota in Early Childhood Education and Special Education.
 You'll become a leader in early childhood education as a teacher, mentor, curriculum specialist, early interventionist, or administrator.

 As you earn your online early childhood education degree, you'll focus on children in the context of family, culture and community.
 You'll explore developmentally appropriate practices, emergent curriculum, descriptive assessment, and problem-solving approaches to resolving conflict and choices for children.
 As a student you will experience scholarly application for practitioners and may continue your education to pursue a Doctorate of Education.

-How does an accelerated early childhood education degree online work?
+How does an accelerated early childhood education degree program work?

 Early Childhood Education B.S. + Special Education Minor + Early Childhood Education M.S.